-This project has received funding from MICIN, the European Union, NextGenerationEU (PRTR-C17.I1), the Government of Spain (Severo Ochoa CEX2019-000910-S and FUNQIP), the ERC AdG CERQUTE and the AXA Chair in Quantum Information Science, the ERC AdG NOQIA, MCIN/AEI (PGC2018-0910.13039/501100011033, CEX2019-000910-S/10.13039/501100011033, Plan National FIDEUA PID2019-106901GB-I00, Plan National STAMEENA PID2022-139099NB, I00, the “European Union NextGenerationEU/PRTR" (PRTR-C17.I1), FPI, QUANTERA MAQS PCI2019-111828-2, QUANTERA DYNAMITE PCI2022-132919, QuantERA II Programme co-funded by European Union’s Horizon 2020 program under Grant Agreement No 101017733; Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda; Fundació Cellex; Fundació Mir-Puig; Generalitat de Catalunya (European Social Fund FEDER and CERCA program, AGAUR Grant No. 2021 SGR 01452, QuantumCAT \ U16-011424, co-funded by ERDF Operational Program of Catalonia 2014-2020); Barcelona Supercomputing Center MareNostrum (FI-2023-3-0024); Funded by the European Union. \\ Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union, European Commission, European Climate, Infrastructure and Environment Executive Agency (CINEA), or any other granting authority.
-Neither the European Union nor any granting authority can be held responsible for them (HORIZON-CL4-2022-QUANTUM-02-SGA PASQuanS2.1, 101113690, EU Horizon 2020 FET-OPEN OPTOlogic, Grant No 899794), EU Horizon Europe Program (This project has received funding from the European Union’s Horizon Europe research and innovation program under grant agreement No 101080086 NeQSTGrant Agreement 101080086 — NeQST); ICFO Internal “QuantumGaudi” project; European Union’s Horizon 2020 program under the Marie Sklodowska-Curie grant agreement No 847648; “La Caixa” Junior Leaders fellowships, La Caixa” Foundation (ID 100010434): CF/BQ/PR23/11980043.\\
+This project has received funding from MICIN, the European Union, NextGenerationEU (PRTR-C17.I1), the Government of Spain (Severo Ochoa CEX2019-000910-S and FUNQIP), the ERC AdG CERQUTE and the AXA Chair in Quantum Information Science, the ERC AdG NOQIA, MCIN/AEI (PGC2018-0910.13039/501100011033, CEX2019-000910-S/10.13039/501100011033, Plan National STAMEENA PID2022-139099NB, the “European Union NextGenerationEU/PRTR" (PRTR-C17.I1), FPI); Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGenerationEU within the framework of the Digital Spain 2026 Agenda; CEX2024-001490-S [MICIU/AEI/10.13039/501100011033]; Fundació Cellex; Fundació Mir-Puig; Generalitat de Catalunya (European Social Fund FEDER and CERCA program), Barcelona Supercomputing Center MareNostrum (FI-2023-3-0024); Funded by the European Union (HORIZON-CL4-2022-QUANTUM-02-SGA PASQuanS2.1, 101113690, EU Horizon 2020 FET-OPEN OPTOlogic, Grant No 899794, QU-ATTO, 101168268), EU Horizon Europe Program (No 101080086 NeQSTGrant Agreement 101080086 — NeQST).